-An advisory group that includes undergraduate and graduate students, staff and faculty have been reviewing feedback from the university community to update the accessibility policy.
-This web page summarizes the progress on the policy review and how to submit feedback and suggestions.
+An advisory group which included undergraduate and graduate students, staff and faculty, reviewed feedback from the university community to update the accessibility policy.
+This website summarizes the process of the policy review.

-The Accessibility Policy Advisory Group will review and make recommendations to update the Policy on accessibility for students with disabilities (PRVPA-14), with the goal of integrating all persons with disabilities in the same policy and reinforcing our university commitment to accessibility.
+The Accessibility Policy Advisory Group (APAG) reviewed and made recommendations to update the Policy on accessibility for students with disabilities (PRVPA-14), with the goal of integrating all persons with disabilities in the same policy and reinforcing our university commitment to accessibility.

 Overview of policy review process

 The process started with a review of accessibility policies for students and employees at Canadian universities as well as a variety of relevant legislative requirements.

 Prior to the start of the review process an extensive list was generated from feedback already received concerning accessibility from students and employees, including:

 Equity, Diversity and Inclusion Working Group Report and Recommendations (2020)